 Wastewater testing has emerged as an effective tool for monitoring levels of SARS-CoV-2 infection in sewered communities.
 As of July 2024, PCR-based methods continue to be the most widely used methods in wastewater surveillance (1–3).
 Data from PCR-based wastewater testing is usually available to public health authorities in near real time, typically within 5 to 7 days after waste enters the sewer (4,5).
 Unfortunately, while these methods can accurately detect and quantify SARS-CoV-2, they are not usually used to differentiate between the multitude of variants, including variants that are classified as Variants of High Consequence (VOHC) and Variants of Concern (VOC) (6).
 Currently, to identify these variants, the extracted nucleic acids must be analyzed using resource-intensive sequencing-based methods.
-Moreover, not every lab has access to sequencing technology, so availability of equipment and expertise is also a roadblock besides These costly and time-consuming sequencing methods, while informative, diminish some of the early warning benefits provided by wastewater surveillance.
+Moreover, not every lab has access to sequencing technology, so the availability of equipment and expertise is also a roadblock.
+These costly and time-consuming sequencing methods, while informative, diminish some of the early warning benefits provided by wastewater surveillance.
 Moreover, not every lab has access to sequencing technology, creating additional barriers due to the availability of equipment and expertise.

 In response to these analytical shortcomings, we developed and assessed an alternative approach for variant monitoring in wastewater using customizable dPCR-based genotyping assays.
 This approach is an expansion from a previously described method for analyzing clinical samples utilizing customizable qPCR-based genotyping.
 Relative to sequencing, this approach is cost-effective, fast, and easily implemented.